JoestHomann/fsfw/README.md

 # ReactionWheelsHandler Documentation

 This documention gives a short overview over the ReactionWheelsHandler - a reaction wheels device handler within the Flight Software Framework.
-Firstly, it is described how the ReactionWheelsHandler was developed.
-In other words, what hardware and software was used - so the overall environment.

 ## Development Environment
 The development environment covers soft- and hardware that was used in the development process of the ReactionWheelsDeviceHandler.